 Logitech Crayon review

-The Apple Pencil was created to allow artists to draw and paint on the iPad Pro series.
-The Logitech Crayon, in contrast, is for students to write and draw on the latest 9.7-inch iPad.
-The Crayon is much more limited and it costs a bit less.
+The Apple Pencil was created to allow artists to draw and paint on the iPad.
+The Logitech Crayon, in contrast, is for students, and it costs a bit less.
 It’s slightly less functional, however.

-Logitech’s offering is 6.5 inches long, half an inch wide, and 0.3 inches thick.
+Logitech’s iPad stylus measures 6.5 inches long, half an inch wide and 0.3 inches thick.
 Those dimensions should make it clear that the Crayon is an oval, not round, so it won’t roll.
-It actually looks like a carpenter’s pencil, if any of you know what that is.
+It actually looks like a carpenter’s pencil, if anyone still knows what that is.

-It fits comfortably in an adult hand, and a child just learning to write might find it easier to use because it has some heft to it.
+The Logitech Crayon fits comfortably in an adult hand.
+And a child just learning to write might find it easier to use than an Apple Pencil because it has some heft to it.